ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 * resample_time_: Resample data
 * resample_hours_: Convert between N-hourly frequencies by resampling
 * anomalies_: Compute (standardized) anomalies
-* regrid_time_: Aligns the time axis of each dataset to have common time points and calendars.
+* regrid_time_: Aligns the time coordinate of each dataset.
 * timeseries_filter_: Allows application of a filter to the time-series data.
 * local_solar_time_: Convert cube with UTC time to local solar time.